argoproj-labs/hera/docs/walk-through/advanced-hera-features.md

 compatible with Pydantic so supports deserializing inputs to Python objects and serializing outputs to json strings.

 Read [the Script Guide](../user-guides/script-basics.md#runnerscriptconstructor) to learn more!

+### Script Annotations (since 5.19)

+Annotation syntax using `typing.Annotated` is supported for `Parameter`s and `Artifact`s as inputs and outputs for functions decorated as `scripts`.
+They use `Annotated` as the type in the function parameters and allow us to simplify writing scripts with parameters and artifacts that require additional fields such as a `description` or alternative `name`.

+Read the full guide on script annotations in [the script user guide](../user-guides/script-annotations.md).